epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 ## Next
 Congratulations, you have configured and setup a Brane control node!

-Depending on which domains you are in charge of, you may also have to setup one or more worker nodes.
-This is discussed in the [next chapter](./worker-node.md).
-Note, though, that it is written to be used on its own, so parts of it overlap with this chapter.
+Depending on which domains you are in charge of, you may also have to setup one or more [worker nodes](./worker-node.md) or [proxy nodes](./proxy-node.md).
+Note, though, that these are written to be used on their own, so parts of it overlap with this chapter.

 Otherwise, you can move on to other work!
 If you want to test your instance like a normal user, you can go to the documentation for [Software Engineers](../../software-engineers/introduction.md) or [Scientists](../../scientists/introduction.md).